 Items that are not reimbursable:

-- Cost of a rental car for the candidate, unless less expensive than the total amount for faculty/staff to travel to the airport to pick up the candidate under the current travel matrix.
+- Cost of a rental car for the candidate, unless less expensive than the total amount for faculty/staff to travel to the airport to pick up the candidate under the current travel guidelines and Enterprise rental agreement.

 - Any item for which an original itemized receipt is not provided

 Please note faxed or emailed copies of invoices or receipts are not acceptable for payment by the Procurement office.
 Invoices with “estimated expenses” are not considered a final invoice and will not be acceptable for reimbursement.
 You must submit the original, final invoices.
-All reimbursements paid to the candidate must include the candidate’s social security number on the purchase requisition.
+All reimbursements paid to the candidate must include the candidate’s social security number on the purchase requisition and the candidate must complete a W9 form.

 After reviewing the guidelines for lodging, meals, and travel, please create an estimated interview budget for each candidate.
 The Office of Human Resources will only approve budgets to bring one candidate to campus for an interview for each open position.
 Candidates should be ranked and the top candidate for the position invited to campus for an interview.
 On-campus interviews for additional candidates will be approved only in cases where the job offer is declined or in extraordinary circumstances.
 For a budget template for interview expenses please click here or go to the DSU website under Human Resources Forms and click on Interview Budget Estimate Template.
 The steps for submitting the budget for review are as follows: